Simulation of Fermionic circuits using Majorana Propagation

 Here we present Majorana Propagation (MP), a PP-inspired classical simulation algorithm that can be naturally used for Fermionic systems.
 Differently from PP, MP does not operate at the level of Pauli weight; in fact, it does not even assume the decomposability of the algebra describing the system into tensor products of sub-system operators.
 Instead, MP leverages the typical behaviour of monomials spanning operator bases.
+We use this observation to prove that Majorana Propagation can efficiently simulate \textit{typical} Fermionic circuits.
 Crucially, the Fermionic basis is effectively built `on the fly' and so is not restricted to simulating free Fermion models but rather can be used to simulate systems living in exponentially large Lie algebras.
-Moreover, unlike tensor network methods or near-Clifford methods, our approach is not intrinsically targeting low entanglement or magic growth scenarios
+Moreover, unlike tensor network methods or near-Clifford methods, our approach is not intrinsically targeting low entanglement or magic growth scenarios.

 A particularly promising application of MP is for optimizing circuits to prepare approximate ground states.
-Established quantum algorithms for energetic structure calculations, including near-term~\cite{yu2025quantum,yeter2020practical,yeter2021benchmarking, larose2019variational,parrish2019quantum,stair2020multireference,kokail2019self,google2020hartree,xiaoyue2024strategies,cerezo2021variational} and fault-tolerant~\cite{nielsen2000quantum,temme2011quantum,kitaev1995quantum,brassard2002quantum,tan2020quantum,Low2019hamiltonian,gilyen2019quantum,ge2019faster,motta2020determining,motlagh2024ground,gluza2024double} approaches, need to be initialized with good reference states, as their performance depends on the overlap between the reference and the ground state.
+Established quantum algorithms for energetic structure calculations, including near-term~\cite{yu2025quantum,yeter2020practical,yeter2021benchmarking, larose2019variational,parrish2019quantum,stair2020multireference,kokail2019self,google2020hartree,xiaoyue2024strategies,cerezo2021variational} and fault-tolerant~\cite{nielsen2000quantum,temme2011quantum,kitaev1995quantum,brassard2002quantum,tan2020quantum,Low2019hamiltonian,gilyen2019quantum,ge2019faster,motta2020determining,motlagh2024ground,gluza2024double, suzuki2025double} approaches, need to be initialized with good reference states, as their performance depends on the overlap between the reference and the ground state.
 How to find these remains an open question~\cite{lee2023evaluating, zimboras2025myths}, and heuristic variational ground state approximation methods are likely to play an important role.

 Many of the most successful variational methods for ansatz generation construct Fermionic circuits that are then appropriately mapped to qubit space for hardware execution~\cite{miller2023bonsai,miller2024treespilation, neven_mapping, jw_mapping, bk_mapping, chiew2023discovering, chien2022optimizing}.
 Operating in Fermion space has proved numerous advantages, including the facilitation of imposing known symmetries of the simulated system.
 However, historically, many of these methods also rely on the quantum device itself to carry out the optimization, which results in costly and unreliable feedback loops between a classical and a quantum computer~\cite{mcclean2017hybrid, franca2020limitations, anschuetz2022beyond, larocca2024quantum, cerezo2023does, zimboras2025myths}.
 Here we show that MP can be used to classically simulate and optimize adaptive Fermionic circuit ansatze to find circuits for preparing approximate ground states of strongly correlated molecules~\cite{grimsley2019adaptive}.